openaire/guidelines-data-archives/docs/field_contributor.rst

 Subproperty nameIdentifier (R, 0-n)
 ~~~~~~~~~~~~~~~~

-Uniquely identifies an individual or legal entity, according to various schemes.
+Unique identifier of an individual or legal entity, according to various schemes.

 .. _dci:contributor_nameIdentifierScheme: